-- Identification of potential suppliers;
+- · Identification of potential suppliers;

 - Terms of the outsourcing contract;

-- Supervision of the outsourced service;
+- · Supervision of the outsourced service;

-- Monitoring and management of the contract; and - Orderly exit from the contract.
+- Monitoring and management of the contract; and

+- Orderly exit from the contract.

 The approach to the management of outsourced arrangements where underwriting authority, claims management and payment authority and investment management mandates are delegated to a third party are set out in the 'Delegated Authority Policy' and the 'Group Investment Policy', respectively.
+The review of the Hiscox Group Outsourcing Policy started in 2021 shall help to evolve the outsourcing framework and practices in line with our strategy and business model and the relevant laws and regulations.

-In addition to services outsourced by the branches of has to service providers established within the EEA, HSA relies on a range of internal outsourcing partners located in the UK for provision of a variety of services as outlined below:
+In addition to services outsourced by the branches to service providers established within the EEA, HSA relies on a range of internal outsourcing partners located in the UK for provision of a variety of services as outlined below:

-- Hiscox Underwriting Group Services Ltd (HUGS) IT services, actuarial services, temporary provision of risk management key function, temporary provision of internal audit key function, investment management services, as well as capital modelling and capital management support services, outwards reinsurance support services, investment management series, and other group services. - Hiscox Underwriting Ltd (HUL) HUL is an intermediary which is fully owned by the Hiscox Group that provides insurance mediation and underwriting services to HSA and which is authorised through delegated authority to write business on behalf of HSA but only with regards to UK customers with an EEA risk.
+• Hiscox Underwriting Group Services Ltd (HUGS) IT services, actuarial services, temporary provision of internal audit key function, investment management services, as well as capital modelling and capital management support services, outwards reinsurance support services, investment management series, and other group services.

+Hiscox Underwriting Ltd (HUL)

+HUL is an intermediary which is fully owned by the Hiscox Group that provides insurance mediation and underwriting services to HSA and which is authorised through delegated authority to write business on behalf of HSA but only with regards to UK customers with an EEA risk.